The London Gold Fix: Guide, Definition, and History

 A market maker can be a bank or brokerage whose purpose is to create liquidity in the gold market.
 They are either trying to buy at the best bid or sell at the best offer as well.
 The market makers’ job is to bring buyers into the market, so they have an incentive to hold off on selling until the gold price rises.
 This is to say that a Gold Fix market maker can achieve higher profits by trading gold that capitalizes on what they anticipate the fix price to be.

-As a result of concerns over bankers setting prices to their advantage, the industry has raised concerns about transparency of the Gold Fix and regulation around it.
+As a result, there have been concerns over bankers setting prices to their advantage.
+The industry has demanded more transparency of the London Gold Fix and regulation around it.
 You can learn more about criticisms of the fixing process on the Breaking the Dollar podcast.

 Knowing the process of how the London Gold Fix works can help investors understand how companies involved in the manufacturing, production, and refining of precious metals like gold determine their prices.
 This impacts what individual investors end up paying for their gold assets.